MaterSim/AtomisticSimulation/lectures/lec_05.md

 In the previous lecture and coding exercises, we have frequently mentioned the tracking of observables like total energy, volume, and temperature throughout an MD simulation to ensure the system reaches equilibrium and conserves energy (in appropriate ensembles).

 1. NVE: Total energy should remain constant.
-2. NVT: A fluctuation of Temperature or kinetic energy around some values).
+2. NVT: A fluctuation of temperature or kinetic energy around some values.
-3. NPT: Both Temperature and Volume fluctuate to maintain temperature and pressure.
+3. NPT: Both temperature and volume fluctuate to maintain temperature and pressure.

-In your MD simulation, it is advised to save these values every some time interval.
-Many codes would print out these information to some file.
-You must go over these results to ensure your simulation results make sense!
+In your MD simulation, it is advised to save these values at regular intervals.
+Many codes print out this information to some file.
+You must review these results to ensure your simulation results make sense!

 ```python
 import numpy as np